Valuation

 By predicting the future income streams of enterprises, absolute assessment models determine their current value.
 The models determine a company's intrinsic or true worth using the data included in its financial statements and books of accounts.

 The absolute assessment technique is reductive since it isolates the company's attributes for study.
-There isn't a way to compare it to its rivals in the same field or related fields.
+It doesn't allow for comparison to rivals in the same field or related fields.

 NOTE